Crucial questions for the semester

 - Gain familiarity with Linux basics and explain how they relate to the functioning of a Raspberry Pi.

 - Identify the main components and functions of the Raspberry Pi.

-- Describe the basics types of control in the context of the motor(s) used in course projects, and Arduino or RPi.
+- Describe the basics types of control in the context of the motor(s) used in course projects, and RP2040 or RPi.

 - Become familiar with the frequency domain and digital filters.